 - 'Teilleistung' T-BGU-106843 with oral examination according to § 4 Par.
+2 No. 2 details about the learning controls see at the respective 'Teilleistung'

-2 No. 2 - 'Teilleistung' T-BGU-101759 with not graded accomplishment according to § 4 Par.
-3 as examination prerequisite - 'Teilleistung' T-BGU-109329 with not graded accomplishment according to § 4 Par.
+- 'Teilleistung' T-BGU-101759 with not graded accomplishment according to § 4 Par.
+3 as examination prerequisite

+- 'Teilleistung' T-BGU-109329 with not graded accomplishment according to § 4 Par.
 3 as examination prerequisite